-Information Security Vs Cybersecurity: What’s the Difference?
+Information Security Vs Cybersecurity: Which is Best?

 So, you’re thinking about focusing on a degree in information security or cybersecurity?
 Either one of those areas of study would be a good choice and here’s why.

 In 2018, over 970 million people in 20 countries were victims of cybercrimes.
 But this data just accounts for individual computer users.
 Businesses, on the other hand, lost over $2.7 billion, with the FBI stating it received over 350,000 complaints about these types of crimes, a rise of 50,000 from the year before.

 That said, the demand is higher than ever for professionals with degrees and backgrounds in information security or cybersecurity, and that demand will increase for the foreseeable future.

 But while the two fields share similarities, they are slightly different, and each discipline can offer a student a diverse and dynamic career trajectory.

 When people in the tech industry talk about information security and cyber security, these two terms sometimes get used interchangeably.
 The truth is, while these two branches of technology security share similarities, in that they focus on protecting computers and the data on them, the differences between them are pretty specific.

 Information security (also known as InfoSec) is an area that sometimes falls under the main heading of cybersecurity.
 It primarily has to do with protecting all data from unauthorized use, both physical data and computer-based data, specifically within a business or other type of organization.
 A more proper definition is that information security focuses on the protection of business information from being modified, interfered with, or even being destroyed.
 Types of information security are facial recognition software, two-factor authentication, etc.